Finmin proposes to decriminalize host of minor offences under 19 legislations

 For example Section 40 of LIC Act, 1956 makes an act of a person wilfully withholds or fails to deliver to LIC as required by section 13, any property or any books, documents or other papers which may be in his possession or unlawfully retains possession of any property of an insurer punishable with imprisonment which may extent to one year, or with fine of Rs 1,000 or both.
 Similarly, it has proposed to decriminalise two Sections 36 AD (2) and 46 of the Banking Regulation Act, 1949 and Sections 58B (1), 58B (4A), Section 58B (5) and Section 58B (5A) of the RBI Act, 1934.

 Jain further said that "lack of clarity on the jurisdiction of SFIO, ED and CBI often resulting in multiple regulators and proceedings for the same offence, causing significant issue for defendants."
 Moreover, she added, "unlike some of the developed jurisdictions, Indian regulators especially SFIO and ED do not have processes to allow monetary penalties in lieu of imprisonment, especially for offences that are technical in nature."
-PTI DP CS MR MR.
+However, Shardul Amarchand Mangaldas & Co partner Veena Sivaramakrishnan said the decriminalisation of such acts would certainly take away the deterrent that this threat played, irrespective of whether the threat was actually acted upon or not.
+"From a lenders perspective, criminal action against the key managerial personnel of the Borrower has always acted as a crucial tool in bringing the borrowers to the negotiation table, especially for restructuring and post default," she said.